Threads Feed Widget for Website. No-code - Poper

 Fediverse-ready

 Threads is rolling out ActivityPub federation so posts can cross-publish to Mastodon and the open fediverse.
-Poper's widget abstracts the protocol so when federation completes, your embed picks up federated replies automatically without re-embedding.
+Poper's widget abstracts the protocol so when federation completes, your embed picks up federated replies automatically through the normal publish flow.

 Use cases